 The bicorne (photo above) had the brim pinned up on the front and back only.
 From your history class, you may remember the paintings of the Battle of Trafalgar (1805) that showed Nelson wearing a bicorne.

 In the 1770s, collapsible bonnets with sewn in bones served to protect the wigs worn by men and women at those times.

 Ironically, the pileus (photo above) of freed Roman slaves was worn during the America Revolutionary War and the French Revolution.
 After the French Revolution, women wore cotton bonnets at home.
 Women of rich heritage wore silk bonnets with tall crowns.
 This means that despite France now was a democracy, height still indicated the societal wealth and rank.

 In the 1790s, turbans became in fashion in England related to her cotton trade with India.
-From England turbans found their way to France.
+Later turbans found their way from England to France.

 English men wore riding hats that then also were used by women when riding.

 At the beginning of the 19th century, bonnets became common for women.
 They served to shade the face to protect fair skin.
 In the settling of the American southwest, shading the face was especially necessary for settlers from Scandinavia.

 In 1809, Mary Dixon Kies introduced a new technique to weave straw, silk and threads.
 She became the first women in the US to hold a patent in her own name.
 Her invention was widely used in New England for more than a decade.
 In the 1810s, bonnets made from straw or cardboard became fashionable.
 As time progressed, bonnets became larger and were embellished with lace, gauz, ribbons, flowers and feathers or combinations thereof.
 By the 1850s, the depth decreased again showing more of the wearers face and hair.
 About that time, a frill was added at the back to cover the neck.

 Note that the neck was considered to be an erogenous zone at the time.